 Purchasers can change, but some examples of companies we ship cartons to include American Fiber Services.

-Below is a short demonstration on carton recycling.
-You can also learn more on the Carton Council website.
+Below is a short video about what happens after you recycle your cartons.
+You can also learn more at the Carton Council website.